 The Company is required to pay Statutory Sick Pay for certain periods of sickness absence.
 Payment may be made to eligible employees for periods of absence of four days or more.
 There is a maximum period of 28 weeks payment in one period of incapacity for work.

 On successful completion of your probationary period, there is also a Company sick pay scheme, which is paid in tandem with SSP.
-The continuation or variation of this scheme is p
+The continuation or variation of this scheme is purely at the discretion o

-The full Statement of terms and conditions form template will be displayed above once you purchase either this document individually, or as part of the following pack:
+The full Statement of terms and conditions form template will be available once purchased.